budapest view over the tower

 The building was inspired by London’s Houses of Parliament, but I think you’d be hard-pressed to find a person who doesn’t find the Hungarian Parliament to be even more beautiful.

 Since you cannot visit the inside of the Hungarian Parliament without a guide, it’s highly recommended to plan in advance and book a tour.
+This is especially true if you are visiting Budapest in December when the winter tourist season is at its peak!

 White staircase with red carpets and huge vaulted gilded ceilings with lots of ornate detail that makes it look very royal and majestic inside the Budapest Parliament on a Parliament tour